lgou2w/HoYo.Gacha/README.md

 # Genshin Gacha (WIP)

-A tool to get `Genshin Impact` gacha logs on PC.
+A tool to get `Genshin Impact` gacha logs.

 No need for a local proxy server.
 Just read the chromium disk cache file and request the api endpoint.